BaderAlshaya/Udacity_DEND/p1/README.md

 ## Run
-To run the project:
+Follow the steps below to compile and run the project with Terminal:
-- Run python3 create_tables.py
+- Run `python3 create_tables.py `
-- Run python3 etl.py
+- Run `python3 etl.py`
 <br><br>